goncaloacteixeira/feup-comp-proj/README.md

 ### Method Verification

 - Check if the method "target" exists and if it contains the corresponding method (e.g. a.foo, check if 'a' exists and if it has a method 'foo')
 - Check if method exists in the declared class (e.g. a usar o this), else: error if no extends is declared, if extends assume that the method is from the super class
 - If the method is not from the declared class (meaning its from an imported class), assume that the method exists and assume the expected types (e.g. a = Foo.b(), if 'a' is an int, and 'Foo' an imported class, assume 'b' method as static, that has no arguments and returns an int)
 - Verify that the number of arguments in an invoke is the same as the number of parameters of the declaration (method overload)
 - Verify that the type of the parameters matches the type of the arguments (method overload)

+### Fields

+- Checks if the variable is initialized, throwing an error if the variable is used without being initialized;
+- The `initialized` flag is saved on the symbol table.

 ## Code Generation

 Starting with the Java-- code file, we developed a parser for this language, taking into account the furnished grammar.
 With the code exempt of lexical and syntactic errors, we perform the generation of the syntax tree while annotating some nodes and leafs with extra information.
 With this AST we can create the Symbol Table and perform a Semantic Analysis.
 The next step needed is to generate OLLIR code derived from the AST and Symbol table and the final step is to generate the set of JVM instructions to be accepted by jasmin.

 All the necessary code is generated in the Main and the AST, SymbolTable, OLLIR code, Jasmin code and class files are saved inside a folder in the root of the project with the name of the jmm file.
 The class file is also saved under test/fixtures/libs/compiled/ so that other files that extend those classes can use it.
-For example, running the HelloWorld.jmm will generate a HelloWorld folder in the root of the projct, and within that folder the ast.json, symboltable.txt, HelloWorld.ollir, HelloWorld.j and HelloWorld.class files.
+For example, running the HelloWorld.jmm will generate a HelloWorld folder in the root of the projct, and within that folder the HelloWorld.json, HelloWorld.symbols.txt, HelloWorld.ollir, HelloWorld.j, HelloWorld.class, and we went for the extra mile adding an "enhanced" symbol table, which features the method overloading, and every field regarding each method (fields will also be marked as initialized or not).

 ## Task Distribution